gildas-lormeau/zip.js/README.md

 // Read the zip file
 // ----

-// Creates a TransformStream object where the content of teh first entry will be written. const dataStream = new TransformStream();
+// Creates a TransformStream object where the content of the first entry will be written. const dataStream = new TransformStream();
 // Creates a Promise object resolved to the first entry content returned as text. const promiseTextData = new Response(dataStream.readable).text();